wilsonh4522/apcsa-freedom-project/tool/learning-log.md

 I could also use this to get the user's input.
 I got this code from [this website](https://www.tutorialspoint.com/swift-program-to-get-input-from-the-user)
 If making an alarm sound will be hard I will use the alert component.

+3/25
+Today in class I will further do more research on how I can do a pop up math question that will get the user's input/answer on the question and check if the input is correct or not.
+I will also need to figure out how to make the alert stop after the input is correct.
+So today in class I will do more reseaerch on these topics.
+I have so far figured out how to make a functioning alarm that will alert the user at a certain time.
+I might use this `func stop()` function that I found on the swift documentation.
+I also found [this](https://developer.apple.com/documentation/avfaudio/avaudiosession/categoryoptions) documentation that might me helpful to stop the audio.
+``